 Where to stay in Blenheim

 There are so many fantastic wineries to visit and you can only have lunch and no dinner at the wineries in Blenheim.
 Consequently, I’d suggest to make the most out of the limited opening hours by spending the night at the village.

 The Marlborough Lodge

-What a gorgeous place The Marlborough Lodge is!
+What a gorgeous place The Marlborough Boutique Hotel is!
 You enter the 16 acre property via security gate.
 Outdoor pool, chapel, garden, terrace… As a non-hotel guest it is also possible to have lunch or dinner here, just make sure you make a reservation in time.
 Perfect wedding location too!